DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 aspects of research software development in academia.

-While we specifically focus on the research software landscape in Germany, we are convinced that much of the analysis, findings, and recommendations may carry beyond.
+While we specifically focus on the research software landscape in Germany, we are convinced that many of the analyses, findings, and recommendations may carry beyond.
 We want to address RSEs that are all experiencing similar challenges, newcomers to the field of research software development, but also political and academic decision makers to